Skip to content

 How can men practice oral sex more safely and respectfully?

-• Use barrier methods (condoms/dental dams) for new or non-monogamous partners.
+• Use barrier protection (condoms/dental dams) with new or non-monogamous partners.

 • Get tested for STIs regularly.

-• Agree on boundaries and check in before, during, and after.
+• Communicate clearly about boundaries and check in often.

 When should I avoid oral sex completely?